 Prospects For The Financial Year Ending 31 December 2019

-Our guidance remains unchanged for the full year ending 31 December 2019.
+Our guidance is as follows for the full year ending 31 December 2020 (FY'20)

-In the mobiles market we will focus on building upon our core offerings in the Consumer and Enterprise segments with innovative new solutions and services.
-In the Fixed Broadband market we will focus on executing new access agreements with access providers, migrating our existing base to new price points and higher speeds and providing new innovative solutions to both Consumer and Enterprise customers and increased bundling.
+In the mobile market we will focus on building upon our core offerings in the Consumer and Enterprise segments with innovative new products, services and business solutions.
+The Group entered into a strategic partnership with Measat Broadcast Network System Sdn.
+Bhd. ("Astro") for cross-selling Maxis Fibre and Astro TV and the early results in FY'19 are encouraging for FY'20.
+In the Fixed Broadband market we will focus on executing our established access agreements with access providers, providing new innovative solutions to both Consumer and Enterprise customers and increased packing of value adding services.

-Notwithstanding the above actions and strong fundamentals in our core mobile business, there are a few key items impacting the Group's EBITDA in year 2019 as previously stated:
+Notwithstanding the above actions and strong fundamentals in our core mobile business, there are a few key items impacting the Group's performance in FY'20:

-- service revenue and EBITDA to decline by low single digit and mid-single digit respectively;
+- service revenue and EBITDA to be flat to a low single digit increase;

-- core network capital expenditure to be around RM1 billion plus capex supporting new growth opportunities in Broadband and Enterprise business (around RM1 billion over 3 years); and
+- core network capital expenditure to be around RM1 billion plus capex supporting new growth opportunities in Broadband and Enterprise business (around RM1 billion over 3 years, 2019 to 2021) and

-- operating free cash flow (excluding upfront spectrum fee assignment) at a similar level to year 2018.
+- operating free cash flow (excluding upfront spectrum assignment fee) at a similar level to FY'19.

-In view of the change in regulatory environment and market opportunities, the Group is implementing a significant change in strategic direction building on its strong mobile base to deliver its internal annual service revenue target in excess of RM10 billion by year 2023.
-The Group's vision is to be Malaysia's leading converged communications and digital services organization; achieved through maintaining its leadership in core consumer mobile, taking advantage of its first mover position in Fibre and offering differentiated and customised solutions to Enterprise Business segments.
+The Group is implementing its strategic direction building on its strong mobile base to deliver its internal annual service revenue target in excess of RM10 billion by year 2023.
+The Group's vision is to be Malaysia's leading converged communications and digital services company; achieved through maintaining its leadership in core Consumer mobile, taking advantage of its first mover position in Fibre and offering differentiated and customised solutions to both Consumer and Enterprise Business segment.